 Gratitude: A 30 Second Antidote to Cope With Stress

-November is National Gratitude Month.
-As this year comes to an end, what better time than now to reflect on all that we're grateful for.
+As the year comes to an end, what better time than now to reflect on all that we're grateful for.

 Despite the fear and uncertainty caused by the pandemic, we can choose to view difficult times with a different perspective.